Camelonta/Umbraco.Boilerplate-v7/readme.md

 1. Copy the Boilerplate to a new repository
 2. Rename everything (the folder + project + Assembly name + Default namespace in project properties)
 	* Search and replace on "Boilerplate.Web" -> "CustomerNameSpace.Web" (ex.
 "MyCustomer.Web"), (the same for *.Core + *.Tests), and "Boilerplate" -> "The Customers Acctual Name"
+	* Rename the database file in root folder and move to CustomerNameSpace.Web/App_Data.
+Only check in database in root folder and only when necessary.
 3. Change port (right-click on the project in Visual Studio -> Web -> Project Url  (needs to be more than 1024, to be able to open it as a user that is not Admin)
 4. Login to /umbraco using the Boilerplate credentials in LastPass
 5. Change admin password for new site.
 Save in LastPass